Monitors - New UI

 Raise an alert of priority | Choose the priority of the alert that will be raised: • Critical • High • Moderate • Low • Information |

 Component monitors are scripts that regularly run on your devices and raise an alert if a specific condition is met.
-You can find and download a number of pre-configured component monitors from the ComStore covering antivirus packages, backup systems, CPU temperature, predicted hard drive failures, etc. Refer to Download a component in the legacy UI and Download a component in the New UI.
+You can find and download a number of pre-configured component monitors from the ComStore covering antivirus packages, backup systems, CPU temperature, predicted hard drive failures, etc. Refer to Download a component.
 When one of these components is run on a device, it will raise an alert if an issue occurs.
 You can also create and add your own monitoring scripts to your Component Library if you need to be able to generate alerts based on specific requirements.
-To learn how to start writing and uploading these scripts to your account, refer to Create a custom component monitor.
+To learn how to start writing and uploading these scripts to your account, refer to Creating a custom component monitor.

 Supported operating systems/device types in the New UI: Windows, macOS, Linux.